CT4111/SimpleQrcodeGenerator/README.md

-can only convert text input to qr code
+#QR Code generator
+Converts text into a QR code